 RESOURCES

-Here, we seek out very recent endeavors [e.g. attempts, failures] and otherwise(s) which document the hybrid juncture that is ποίησις [“poiesis”]: not, strictly, just a ‘making’ but a production emanative from a hearing of the world which conducts itself as we oft say “aesthetically” while mainlining the social condition by inevitable force of the violent systems we live under.
+RESOURCES is a space for (strictly…) contemporary discourse upon the issues Blue Bag platforms across our output-sphere (is that atmosphere?).
+We seek out very recent endeavors [e.g. attempts, failures] and otherwise(s) which document the hybrid juncture that is ποίησις [“poiesis”]: not, strictly, just a ‘making’ but a production emanative from a hearing of the world which conducts itself as we oft say “aesthetically” while mainlining the social condition by inevitable force of the violent systems we live under.
 Such is attunement (to), no?
+That’s our “map.”

 INTERVENTIONS